X2 - Custom case built to make the Xbox console as small and quiet as possible.

 The original Xbox heat sinks were to be replaced by a solid aluminium heat transfer plate.
 This was milled from 10mm aluminium

 The new heat transfer plate in place on the motherboard

-The case sides were milled from aluminium block and the base is a 4mm aluminium panel
+The case sides were milled from an aluminium block and the base is a 4mm aluminium panel

-The motherboard mounting points were fitted, the base drilled and tapped to accept the motherboard mounting bolts.
+The motherboard mounting points were fitted, and the base was drilled and tapped to accept the motherboard mounting bolts.

-The motherboard fitted to the case with the heat transfer plate bolted to the side.
+The motherboard is fitted to the case with the heat transfer plate bolted to the side.

 The front panel was made with 18mm MDF and curved at each end.
 It was covered in walnut veneer and polished.
 The rear panel was 8mm aluminium and an additional heat transfer bar was fitted across the width of the case.